paradoxfxx/module_robot/README.md

-**This package could control servo motor base Ethercat COE, SOEM and Xenomai.**
+**This package could control servo motor based on Ethercat COE, SOEM and Xenomai.**

      ethercat manager   :   Receive and send ethercat frames